-One determines that he cannot fulfill the request (or offer) as proposed unless certain conditions of satisfaction are altered.
-This is a process of negotiation that results in mutually agreeable terms.
-Example: "Although I can't get the report to you by Wednesday, I can commit to have it to you by end of day Friday."
+Sometimes, one determines he cannot fulfill a request (or offer) as proposed unless certain conditions of satisfaction are altered.
+This is a process of negotiation resulting in mutually agreeable terms.
+Example: "I can't get the report to you by Wednesday, but I can commit to have it to you by end of day Friday."